fyfirman/eko-docs/src/content/docs/getting-started/dive-deep.md

 description: Take a deeper look at Eko's core concepts through a complete Node.js example that demonstrates workflows, tools, and hooks working together.
 ---

-While our [Quickstart](/docs/getting-started/quickstart) introduced Eko through a visual browser extension example, this guide takes a deeper dive into how Eko thinks about and executes automation tasks.
-We'll use a file processing example in Node.js to explore the framework's core concepts, but the principles you'll learn here apply across all environments where Eko runs.
+Traditional automation frameworks require detailed step-by-step instructions.
+Eko is fully automatic and intelligent - you simply describe your goal, and it autonomously determines the optimal execution path and provides the finial result end-to-end.

 ## Concepts

 Traditional automation frameworks typically require you to specify exact steps to ensure stable execution: “click here,” “type there,” “wait for 2 seconds.”
 Eko, however, takes an entirely different approach.
 Instead of focusing on specific actions, it allows you to describe the goal you want to accomplish, and then Eko determines how to execute it efficiently.

-At first, this might seem like magic, but in reality, it is a carefully designed process built on three key principles:
+Eko is built on three key principles:

-### 1. Natural Language Task Planning
+### 1. Planning

 Instead of writing detailed instructions, you describe your goal in plain language.
 For example: